hyryel/com.unity.multiplayer.docs/docs/advanced-topics/reconnecting-mid-game.md

 # Automatic reconnection

-For a smoother experience for your players, clients can automatically try to reconnect to a game when they lose a connection unexpectedly.
+For a smoother experience for your Players, clients can automatically try to reconnect to a game when they lose a connection unexpectedly.

 To implement automatic reconnection: